angeella/ProMisesModel/README.md

 Haxby, J. V., Guntupalli, J. S., Connolly, A. C., Halchenko, Y. O., Conroy, B. R., Gobbini, M. I., ... & Ramadge, P. J. (2011).
 A common, high-dimensional model of the representational space in human ventral temporal cortex.
 Neuron, 72(2), 404-416.

+Goodall, C. (1991).
+Procrustes methods in the statistical analysis of shape.
+Journal of the Royal Statistical Society: Series B (Methodological), 53(2), 285-321.

 # Did you find some bugs?

 Please write to angela.andreella[\at]unive[\dot]it or insert a reproducible example using [reprex](https://github.com/tidyverse/reprex) on my [issue github page](https://github.com/angeella/ProMisesModel/issues).